-The Authority's current asset balances decreased by \$22,726.
-This is primarily due to a decrease in cash from \$24,333 in the prior year to \$2,014 in the current year as a result of operating expenditures exceeding reimbursement of administrative fees from HUD.
-Accounts receivable - miscellaneous also decreased by \$3,531 due to a reduction in the accrual of additional revenues.
-In contrast, accounts receivable - HUD increased by \$3,124 due to the accrual of additional administrative fee funding and HAP funding for the current year.
+The Authority's current asset balances decreased by \$2,534.
+This is primarily due to a decrease in total cash from \$16,714 in the prior year to \$5,745 in the current year as a result of housing assistance payment expenses exceeding HUD government operating grants received.
+In contrast, net receivables increased by \$8,435 due to an accrual of additional revenues.